rkarahan80/Agent-Coder/README.md

 ## 📚 Usage Guide

-### Mobile Development Workflow
+### Real-time Collaboration Workflow
-1. Navigate to the Mobile Development tab
+1. Navigate to the Real-time Collaboration tab
-2. Choose your preferred framework (React Native, Flutter, etc.)
-3. Either use a template or generate a new app with AI
-4. Preview your app in phone or tablet mode
-5. Download or integrate the code into your project
+2. Start a new session or join an existing one
+3. Share the session code with team members
+4. Code together with live cursor tracking and real-time updates

-### Cloud Deployment Workflow
+### Advanced Debugging Workflow
-1. Go to the Cloud Deployment tab
+1. Go to the Advanced Debugger tab
-2. Select your deployment provider
+2. Start a debug session for your code
-3. Configure project settings and environment variables
+3. Set breakpoints and watch expressions
-4. Click deploy and monitor the process
-5. Access your live application via the provided URL
+4. Step through code execution and inspect variables

-### IDE Integration Workflow
+### Custom AI Integration Workflow
-1. Visit the IDE Integration tab
+1. Visit the Custom AI Integration tab
-2. Choose your IDE and download the extension
+2. Add your custom AI models or use templates
-3. Follow the installation and configuration guide
+3. Test connections and configure settings
-4. Use keyboard shortcuts for AI-powered coding features
+4. Use custom models in your coding workflow

-5. Sync your settings across different development environments
+### Plugin System Workflow
+1. Browse the Plugin System marketplace
+2. Install plugins that enhance your workflow
+3. Configure plugin settings and permissions
+4. Enjoy extended functionality and customization

 ## 🎯 Supported Languages & Technologies